usyd-fsalab/fp6_llm/README.md

 ## FP6-LLM Community
 FP6-LLM is already integrated in [DeepSpeed](https://github.com/microsoft/DeepSpeed) and this new feature will be available soon.
-We are also planning to integrate FP6-LLM into other inference frameworks.
+Given that easy-to-use PyTorch and C++ APIs are provided, FP6-LLM can be easily integrated to any inference frameworks as an useful component.
-Given that easy-to-use Pytorch and C++ APIs are provided, FP6-LLM can be easily integrated to bigger projects as an useful component.
+We welcome collaborations to integrate FP6-LLM into other inference frameworks.

-We welcome all AI developers/practitioners/researchers to join this on-going project, fully exploring the potential of different quantization methods.
+We also welcome all AI developers/practitioners/researchers to join this on-going project, fully exploring the potential of different quantization methods.

 ## Citation